-To understand COPD, you need to understand a bit about your lungs.
+To understand COPD, it’s also essential to understand a few basics about your lungs.
 The tubes that allow air to travel to your lungs are called bronchial tubes.
 These airways branch many times into thousands of smaller, thinner tubes called bronchioles.
 The tiny tubes then end in a bunch of tiny round air sacs.
 When you breathe in, each air sac fills up with air and inflates.
 Breathing out allows the air sacs to deflate.
 COPD occurs when airways and air sacs lose their elasticity, air sacs become damaged, airways are swollen or inflamed, or when airways make more mucus than usual and become clogged.
 These damages result in the lungs struggling to get needed oxygen.

 Most COPD patients (about 85-90%) suffer as a result of cigarette smoke.
-The harmful chemicals found in cigarettes weaken your lungs defense against infections.
+The harmful chemicals found in cigarettes weaken your lung’s defense against infections.
 Passages in your lungs can narrow, air tube swell, and destroy air sacs, which leads to COPD.
 Injured lungs have trouble moving enough air in and out, making it hard to get the oxygen you need.

 Exposure to Lung Irritants

-Though smoking is the most common cause of COPD, it is certainly not the only cause.
+Though smoking is the most common primary cause of COPD, it is certainly not the only cause.
 Non-smokers are also at risk.
 Any exposure to lung irritants can cause permanent damage to your lungs.
-Being in any sort of environment that unhealthy air quality could lead damage your air sacs and leading to difficulty breathing.
+Being in any sort of environment with an unhealthy air quality could damage your air sacs, which will make it difficult to breathe.
 The most common culprits of lung irritants are second-hand smoke and environmental stress.

 Whenever possible, avoid breathing in any smoke, chemicals, dust, or anything that could harm your airways.
 If your air quality is poor, stay inside until it improves.
 Make places where you spend the majority of your time smoke-free.
 Spend time in the fresh air and keep your lungs healthy.